RoboticsLabURJC/2022-tfg-juancamilo-carmona/Proyect description.md

 Autonomous driving is something you prabably will end up trying on a real robot.
 For this simple reason I think it's an accurate decision to work with a realistic simulator.
 After some research my choice was to use CARLA as my main simulator, CARLA is a very realistic simulator developed in Barcelona and meant to develop, trainin, and validate autonomous system with a really realistic aproach.
 I think there couldn't be any better choice

 ## The Framework
+For this point I have chosen one of the best robotic frameworks the exists For this point I have chosen what probabbly one of the best robotic programing frameworks that exists to the date.
+Im talking about ROS2, ROS2 is  my favourite robotics aplications developing framework and one that I have a lot of experience working with.